 The NOLA culinary adventure never disappoints.

 This time of year always reminds me of our visits to New Orleans and I always want to cook creole or Cajun recipes.
-I made Peanut Butter Bread Bananas Foster before and with my latest bread pudding ideas I thought it would be fun to try a Bananas Foster Bread Pudding Recipe.
+I previously made Peanut Butter Bread Bananas Foster.
+(Get all my bread pudding recipes here.)

 Bananas Foster Bread Pudding Recipe